Get Connected with Our Office

 High school College

-The case manager and or parent act as the student’s advocate. |
+| The case manager and or parent act as the student’s advocate. | The student is their own advocate. |

-(ADA) Americans with Disabilities Act / 504 of the Rehabilitation Act of 1973 |
+| (IDEA) Individuals with Disabilities Education Improvement Act | (ADA) Americans with Disabilities Act / 504 of the Rehabilitation Act of 1973 |

-Accommodations and modifications are communicated to the teachers by the case manager. |
+| Accommodations and modifications are communicated to the teachers by the case manager. | Students must request accommodations and provide professional documentation. |

-Students must request accommodations at the college’s disability services office. |
+| Services are delivered to the student. | Students must request accommodations at the college’s disability services office. |

-The school cannot communicate with the parents without the student’s permission. |
+| The school informs the parents of the student’s progress. | The school cannot communicate with the parents without the student’s permission. |

-Students are responsible to monitor their own progress and seek assistance as needed. |
+| There are regular meetings to discuss the student’s progress. | Students are responsible to monitor their own progress and seek assistance as needed. |

-Services may include individually designed instruction, curriculum modifications, and accommodations based upon the IEP. |
+| Services may include individually designed instruction, curriculum modifications, and accommodations based upon the IEP. | Only reasonable accommodations are available based on professional documentation. |

-Professors are usually open and helpful but most expect you to initiate contact if you need assistance. |
+| Teachers approach you if they believe you need assistance. | Professors are usually open and helpful but most expect you to initiate contact if you need assistance. |

-IEP/504 plans expire when you go to college. |
+| IEP/504 Plans are implemented and followed. | IEP/504 plans expire when you go to college. |